tpetry/laravel-postgresql-enhanced/README.md

 # Breaking Changes

+* **1.0.0**
+  * Laravel 11.17 released a new `whereLike` and `orWhereLike` builder method so the behaviour had to be aligned with Laravel's implementation:
+    * The value is now searched case-insensitive by default instead of case-sensitive
+    * The `$caseSensitive` parameter had to be replaced by the `$caseInsensitive` parameter
 * 0.39.0 -> 0.40.0
   * The Enhanced PostgreSQL Driver PHPStan extension is now automatically registered with the PHPStan Extension Installer.
 The manual registration of the extension needs to be removed when PHPStan crashed because the extension is registered twice.
 * 0.35.0 -> 0.36.0